 Southwest Pacific Tropical Cyclone Outlook

-Forecasters indicate another seven to 11 named tropical cyclones (TC) could occur in the Southwest Pacific basin between November and April, following the very early TC Liua that formed in September.
+NIWA and MetService analyses indicate nine to 12 named tropical cyclones (TC) could occur in the Southwest Pacific basin between November 2019 and April 2020.

-New Zealand should also be vigilant.
-During some analogue seasons used in the preparation of this outlook, multiple ex-tropical cyclones passed within 550 km of the country (including one during the early season prior to February).
-Significant wind, waves and rainfall are possible from these systems.
-Their effects can be spread over a larger area, particularly if the ex-tropical cyclone interacts with separate weather systems in the middle latitudes.
+New Zealand should also remain vigilant as the season unfolds.
+During some analogue seasons used in the preparation of this seasonal outlook, multiple ex-tropical cyclones passed within 550 km of the country.
+Significant wind, waves and rainfall are possible from ex-tropical cyclone interactions.
+Their effects can be spread over a large area, particularly if the decaying storm system of tropical origin interacts with separate weather systems embedded in the middle latitudes.

-Tropical cyclone activity is expected to be slightly reduced for some countries during this season, especially for some islands west of the International Date Line.
-However, these islands typically experience multiple cyclones per year, and activity for those areas is still expected.
 All communities, regardless of changes in TC risk, should remain vigilant and be aware if the regional climate situation (including ENSO) changes.
-As with most years, activity is expected to increase during the second half of the season, from February-April.
-Early season activity is expected to be near normal.
+As with most years, TC activity is expected to increase during the second half of the season from February-April.
+Early season TC activity is expected to be near normal.

 It does not take a direct hit or a severe cyclone to cause significant damage or life-threatening weather.
 When dangerous weather is forecast, please heed the advice of your local civil defence or disaster management offices.

-New Zealand’s National Institute of Water & Atmospheric Research (NIWA) and Meteorological Service of New Zealand (MetService) along with contributions from meteorological forecasting organizations from the Southwest Pacific, including the Australian Bureau of Meteorology, MeteoFrance and the Pacific Island National Meteorological Services have prepared this tropical cyclone outlook.
+New Zealand’s National Institute of Water & Atmospheric Research (NIWA) and Meteorological Service of New Zealand (MetService) formulated this seasonal tropical cyclone outlook, along with contributions from meteorological forecasting organizations from the Southwest Pacific, the Australian Bureau of Meteorology, MeteoFrance and the Pacific Island National Meteorological Services.